A/B Testing skill

 Guardrail metrics (always monitor):

-• Revenue per user (don't increase signups but tank revenue)
+• Revenue per user and refund/chargeback rate (don't lift signups while tanking revenue)

 5. Statistical Analysis